Edgar Andrews

-Edgar Harold Andrews (born 16 December 1932) is an English physicist and engineer.
-He is Emeritus Professor of Materials at Queen Mary, University of London.
+Edgar Harold Andrews (born 16 December 1932) is an English physicist and engineer known for his creationist views.
+He is emeritus professor of materials at Queen Mary, University of London.

-Education, qualifications and specialties
+Education

-After completing a BSc degree in theoretical physics at the University of London in 1953, Edgar Andrews obtained a PhD in applied physics in 1960 (more specific: solid-state physics) and a DSc (higher doctorate) in physics in 1968.
+After completing a BSc degree in theoretical physics at the University of London in 1953, Andrews obtained a PhD in applied physics in 1960 (more specific: solid-state physics) and a DSc (higher doctorate) in physics in 1968.

 He is a Fellow of the Institute of Physics (FInstP), Fellow of the Institute of Materials, Minerals and Mining (FIMMM), Chartered Engineer (CEng, UK) and Chartered Physicist (CPhys).

 Andrews is also an international expert on the science of polymers (large molecules).

 Career

-From 1953 to 1955 he was a Technical Officer at Imperial Chemical Industries Ltd., Welwyn Garden City.
-From 1955 to 1963 he was a Senior Physicist at the Natural Rubber Producers' Research Association, also in Welwyn.
-From 1963 to 1968 he was a Reader in Materials Science.
-In 1967 he set up the Department of Materials at Queen Mary College, University of London, and served both as its Head and later as Dean of Engineering (1971–1974).
-From 1968 to 1998 he was Professor of Materials at Queen Mary and Westfield College.
+From 1953 to 1955, Andrews was a technical officer at Imperial Chemical Industries Ltd., Welwyn Garden City.
+From 1955 to 1963 he was a senior physicist at the Natural Rubber Producers' Research Association, also in Welwyn.
+From 1963 to 1968 he was a reader in materials science.
+In 1967 he set up the Department of Materials at Queen Mary College, University of London, and served both as its head (from 1968 to 1980) and as Dean of Engineering (1971–1974).
+From 1968 to 1998 he was professor of materials at Queen Mary and Westfield College.

 Besides his work at the university, he was also a director of: QMC Industrial Research London (1970–1988), Denbyware PLC (1971–1981, non-executive director), Materials Technology Consultants Ltd (1974–present), Evangelical Press (1975–2004) and Fire and Materials Ltd (1985–1988).
-For five years he was a member of the Scientific Advisory Board of Neste Oy, the national oil company of Finland (which later sold its chemical division and became Neste Oil).
-He was and remains the first president of the Biblical Creation Society, and was Editor of Evangelical Times (1998–2008).
+For five years he was a member of the scientific advisory board of Neste Oy, the national oil company of Finland (which later sold its chemical division and became Neste Oil).
+He was and remains the first president of the Biblical Creation Society, and was editor of Evangelical Times (1998–2008).

-Edgar Andrews was an international consultant to the Dow Chemical Company (USA) for over thirty years and to the 3M Company (USA) for twenty years.
+Andrews was an international consultant to the Dow Chemical Company (US) for over thirty years and to the 3M Company (US) for twenty years.
 He also acted for many years as an expert scientific witness in a variety of cases in the British High Court and in courts in the US and Canada.

-He has published well over 100 scientific research papers and books, together with two Bible commentaries and various works on science and religion and on theology.
+He has published over 100 scientific research papers and books, together with two Bible commentaries and various works on science and religion and on theology.
 His book From Nothing to Nature has been translated into ten languages.

-He is currently Co-Pastor of the Campus Church in Welwyn Garden City, Hertfordshire.
+In 1987 he co-founded the Campus Church in Welwyn Garden City, Hertfordshire, which is now called Garden City Church.
+He serves there as an elder.

 Recognition and awards

-On 28–30 September 1972, Edgar Andrews was one of four speakers invited to address an international audience of over 400 scientists at the Michigan Molecular Institute's Dedication Symposium, along with Nobel Laureates Paul J. Flory and Melvin Calvin, and Professor Donald Lyman.
+On 28–30 September 1972, Andrews was one of four speakers invited to address an international audience of over 400 scientists at the Michigan Molecular Institute's Dedication Symposium, along with Nobel Laureates Paul J. Flory and Melvin Calvin, and Donald Lyman.

-Several of his research articles have appeared in the Proceedings of the Royal Society, Britain's leading scientific journal.
+Several of his research articles have appeared in the Proceedings of the Royal Society.

-In 1977 Edgar Andrews was awarded the A. A. Griffith Medal and Prize by the Materials Science Club for contributions to materials science.
-The prize is now awarded by the IOM3.
+In 1977 Andrews was awarded the A. A. Griffith Medal and Prize by the Materials Science Club for contributions to materials science.